Otolaryngology—Head & Neck Surgery;

 - Barnes-Jewish West County Hospital

 Educational Program/Basic Curriculum/Clinical and Research Components

-The fellow will be responsible for one Grand Round presentation during the year.
-They will share responsibility for presentation at trauma conferences, M&M, and Facial Plastic Surgery conferences.
+The fellow will be responsible for one Grand Rounds presentation during the year and will share responsibility for presentation at trauma conferences, M&M, and Facial Plastic Surgery conferences.
 The fellow will be responsible for clinical teaching as they staff cases with the Otolaryngology residents.
 The fellow will also be involved with multiple cosmetic surgery cadaver courses at the practical anatomy skills lab.

-Fellows are evaluated informally on an ongoing basis with regular feedback.
-Residents are formally evaluated at 6 months and at the completion of the fellowship.
+Fellows are evaluated every three months and at the completion of the fellowship.